Shagun-Goyal/Profile/README.md

 <h2 align="left">Hi 👋!
-My name is Shagun Goyal and I'm a Student of Programming, from private college</h2>
+My name is Shagun Goyal and I'm a Student of Programming</h2>

 ###